cramforce/splittable/README.md

 Splittable takes a list of entry modules as its input and then creates bundles for each of them, as well as an additional bundle with the share dependencies.

+## How to load splittable bundles

+Splittable currently doesn't come with a built-in code loader.

+Loading bundles should be easy, though:

+- Always load the `_base.js` bundle first or inline it into your initial page response.
+- Then load whatever other bundle you need via injected script tags.